Wool: History

-Due to decreasing demand with increased use of synthetic fibers, wool production is much less than what it was in the past.
+Due to decreasing demand for wool with increased use of synthetic fibers, wool production is much less than what it was in the past.
 The collapse in the price of wool began in late 1966 with a 40% drop; with occasional interruptions, the price has tended down.
-The result has been sharply reduced production and movement of resources into production of other commodities, in the case of sheep growers, to production of meat.
+The result has been sharply reduced production and the movement of resources into production of other commodities, in the case of sheep growers, to production of meat.

-Superwash wool (or washable wool) technology first appeared in the early 1970s to produce wool that has been specially treated so it is machine washable and may be tumble-dried.
+Superwash wool (or washable wool) technology first appeared in the early 1970s, producing wool that has been specially treated so it is machine washable and may be tumble-dried.
 This wool is produced using an acid bath that removes the "scales" from the fiber, or by coating the fiber with a polymer that prevents the scales from attaching to each other and causing shrinkage.
-This process results in a fiber that holds longevity and durability over synthetic materials, while retaining its shape.
+This process results in a fiber that holds longevity and durability better than synthetic materials, while retaining garment shape.

 In December 2004, a bale of the then world's finest wool, averaging 11.8 microns, sold for AU$3,000 per kilogram at auction in Melbourne.
 This fleece wool tested with an average yield of 74.5%, 68 mm long, and had 40 newtons per kilotex strength.
 The result was A$279,000 for the bale.

 The finest bale of wool ever auctioned was sold for a seasonal record of AU$2690 per kilo during June 2008.
 This bale was produced by the Hillcreston Pinehill Partnership and measured 11.6 microns, 72.1% yield, and had a 43 newtons per kilotex strength measurement.
 The bale realized $247,480 and was exported to India.

-In 2007, a new wool suit was developed and sold in Japan that can be washed in the shower, and which dries off ready to wear within hours with no ironing required.
-The suit was developed using Australian Merino wool, and it enables woven products made from wool, such as suits, trousers, and skirts, to be cleaned using a domestic shower at home.
+In 2007, a new wool suit was developed and sold in Japan which can be washed in the shower, and which dries off ready to wear within hours with no ironing required.
+The suit, developed using Australian merino wool, enables woven products made from wool, such as suits, trousers, and skirts, to be cleaned using a domestic shower.

-In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of wool and other natural fibers.
+In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of wool and of other natural fibers.